ploum/lingi2401/projects/projects_2020-21/Report-Serena-Lucca-29541700.md

 That night I still had no replies on the issue so I decided to do the [PR](https://github.com/exercism/v3/pull/2898).
 The first commit didn't pass because I forgot to apply prettier on my files.
 The second commit passed all the mandatory checks.

 *07-12-20*

 I still don't have any reply under the issu or the PR.
 I'm waiting for reviews and for some discussion because this journey feels pretty lonely so far.

+*07-12-20 Later*

+Around 8pm, the incredibly nice and wholesome maintainer [BethanyG](https://github.com/BethanyG) replied to me.
+She made a very kind and complete review of my commit and she even replied in details to the questions I asked on the issue.
+I commited all the changes she proposed and I modified the introduction and about documents to add explanations on the slice notation.
+There will be a discussion about the hint file because I might have given too many details or examples, we are waiting on the input from the person who posted the issue.